ChrGri/DIY-Sim-Racing-FFB-Pedal-Mechanical-Design/README.md

 # Options

-Instead of the 608zz bearing, one can also buy two KP08 bearing blocks and take the bearings from there.
-The benefir is, that they have a screw flange to remove any play between bearing and axis.
+Instead of the 608zz bearing, one can also buy two [KP08 bearing blocks](https://a.aliexpress.com/_EzwSNtB) and take the bearings from there.
+The benefit is, that they have a screw flange to remove any play between bearing and axis.
 An example assembly is depicted below:

 ![image](https://github.com/user-attachments/assets/c72b740b-9519-4c30-9dbc-9c240b687ce9).